yonatanrozin/Space-Mapper-Car/README.md

 - Upload [Arduino Code](https://github.com/yonatanrozin/Space-Mapper-Car/blob/main/Arduino/Space_Mapper_Car_Full.ino) to Arduino Board, making sure the USB port is selected in Tools/Port
 - Open [p5.js sketch](https://editor.p5js.org/yr2053/full/aXnxBpDo4)
 - Restart p5.serialcontrol app if necessary

+## Credits

+- A huge thanks to [David Rios](https://riosriosrios.com/) for bestowing upon me and my other classmates the knowledge and inspiration necessary to make this project happen!
+- Additional thanks to all the ITP students and faculty involved in curating this year's virtual [ITP Winter Show](https://itp.nyu.edu/shows/winter2020/)
+- Finally, a shoutout to [Dan Shiffman](https://shiffman.net/) for showcasing a demonstration of my project during a livestream of the ITP Winter Show on his channel [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw)!